push10-seanl/acf-lorem-ipsum/readme.md

 work in progress.
 Currently works specifically for ACF blocks inside flexible content fields by adding a 'generate dummy content' button to each block.

-Currently generates content for images, links, and text/text area fields.
+Currently generates content for images, links, wysiwyg, oEmbed, file (assumes .mp4), and text/text area fields.

 ## usage